 Use the workflow editor to:

-- Create transitions to define how an issue moves from one status to another.
+- Create transitions to define how a bug moves from one status to another throughout the workflow.

 - Label transitions clearly (e.g., “Start Work,” “Resolve Issue,” “Close Issue”).